Gryzako/TibiaDiceApplication/README.md

 "# TibiaBot"
-To do list:
+List to do:
+1. Add button withdraw
-1. lock text area
+2. lock text aread window
-2. add withdraw button
+3. add graph of score